-- 2) Complete homework assignments and ear training exercises.
 Each assignment will be given a grade of Satisfactory or Unsatisfactory.
-Unsatisfactory grades in 20% or more of graded assignments will negatively affect the student's final grade up to one letter. - 3) Attend class regularly.
+Unsatisfactory grades in 20% or more of graded assignments will negatively affect the student's final grade up to one letter.
+3) Complete and present a preproduction demo.
+Details of this project will be discussed at length on several occasions during class.
+This assignment will be given two grades of Exemplary, Satisfactory or Unsatisfactory.
+An Exemplary grade will be given to a preproduction demo that follows the criteria established by the instructor, demonstrates real effort by the student, and is fully conceptualized and executed.
+An Unsatisfactory grade will be given to a preproduction demo that is incomplete, ill-conceived or amateurish, or demonstrates a lack of effort.
+4) Attend class regularly.
 Students are allowed 2 absences a semester.
 Due dates will not be changed to accommodate a student's absence.
-Each absence after 2 will lower the student's final grade by 1/4 of a letter grade.
-If you expect to have an insurmountable conflict that will preclude your attendance in class, it is in your best interest to inform the instructor of your personal situation well before the class you will miss.
+Each absence after 2 will lower the student's final grade by 1/2 of a letter grade.
+If you expect to have an insurmountable conflict that will preclude your attendance in class, in is in your best interest to inform the instructor of your personal situation well before the class you will miss.
 Students not in class by ten minutes after the beginning of class may be considered absent.

-4) Participate in class activities and quizzes.
+5) Participate in class activities and quizzes.